stoqey/ib/src/tests/README.md

 The `setup.ts` file is setup in the jest config under the key `setupFilesAfterEnv`.
 A number of things are done in the `setup.ts` file:

-* Axios is setup
-* Objection is configured with knex
 * `matchers.ts` is imported (any extensions to jest expect)